RealityNet/kobackupdec/README.md

 _This script is introduced by the blog post at https://blog.digital-forensics.it/2019/07/huawei-backup-decryptor.html._

 The `kobackupdec` is a Python3 script aimed to decrypt Huawei *HiSuite* or *KoBackup* (the Android app) backups.
 When decrypting and uncompressing the archives, it will re-organize the output folders structure trying to _mimic_ the typical Android one.
 The script will work both on Windows and Linux hosts, provided the PyCryptoDome dependency.

-## Update 20100107

-The script was rewritten to handle v9 and v10 kobackup backups structures.
+Starting from **20100107** the script was rewritten to handle v9 and v10 kobackup backups structures.

 ## Usage